 During every stage of a film project, there remains unused footage, cuts, and other material that requires safekeeping.
 For some film teams, the risk of confiscation of storage devices is extremely likely while shooting in the field.
 When we encrypt storage media, we are protecting the data it will hold, erecting barriers that make it difficult and costly for unwanted third parties to access.

 Open up Disk Utility and insert the external storage device you want to format for encryption.

-We’ll be starting this example with a 32GB SanDisk Ultra USB drive, formatted with an unencrypted partition that we’ve named demo.
+We’ll be starting this example with a 32GB SanDisk Ultra USB drive, formatted with an unencrypted partition named Untitled 2.

 The drive in this example has already been formatted with a GUID Partition Map scheme, a prerequisite for encryption in macOS.
 If your storage device isn’t already formatted in this scheme, that’s okay.
 Just go ahead and format it from its current state to GUID Partition Map scheme and proceed.

 Select the top-level device name (SanDisk Ultra… in this example) and select the Erase option at the top of the utility window.
 This is important.
 This designates that all the data on your entire device will be erased and reformatted to an encrypted state, not just a volume within it (such as demo in this example).

 Name: You can name your encrypted device whatever you’d like.
 For this example, we’ll use the name project.

 Format: Make your selection the default APFS (Case-sensitive, Encrypted).

 Scheme: To encrypt devices in Disk Utility, you’ll need to use GUID Partition Map.